MridulS/randomsource.codes/README.md

+#### NOTE: This doesn't work anymore, but the code can be used to recreate it on a new domain name.

 # Random Source Codes

 Never be bored again!
 Staring at your screen and just scrolling the great world wide web?